Bo Ruberg

-Bonnie Ruberg (born 1985) is an American game studies scholar and professor at the University of California, Irvine in the department of Film and Media Studies.
+Bo Ruberg (born 1985) is an American game studies scholar and professor at the University of California, Irvine in the department of Film and Media Studies.
 They are known for their work on queer theory and video games.
 They are the author of Video Games Have Always Been Queer, The Queer Games Avant-Garde, and Sex Dolls at Sea: Imagined Histories of Sexual Technologies, as well as the editor of Queer Game Studies.
 From 2023 to 2027, they are the co-editor-in-chief, with Liz Elcessor, of the Journal of Cinema and Media Studies.
 They are also one of the co-founders of the Queerness in Games Conference.

 Education

-Ruberg received their B.A. in creative writing from Bard College and a Ph.D. in Comparative Literature from the University of California at Berkeley.
+Ruberg received their Ph.D. in Comparative Literature from the University of California at Berkeley.

 Research

 Ruberg's academic work focuses on queer game studies, a subfield of game studies that deals with LGBTQ representation and queer theory.

 Their second book, The Queer Games Avant-Garde (Duke University Press, 2020), won the 2021 Israel Fishman Non-Fiction Award, a Stonewall Book Award, from the American Library Association.
 Their third book, Sex Dolls at Sea: Imagined Histories of Sexual Technologies (MIT Press, 2022), won the 2023 Anne Friedberg Innovative Scholarship Award from the Society of Cinema and Media Studies.

 Ruberg co-edited, with Adrienne Shaw, Queer Game Studies (University of Minnesota Press, 2017), an anthology of essays by academics, journalists, and game designers about queer representation and queer theory in video games.
 The collection was reviewed favorably by the LA Review of Books and Lambda Literary.